Motivation Tracker: 5 Tips to Create a Foreign Language Notebook That Keeps You Motivated

-Without tangible evidence that what you’re doing is working, motivation is hard.
+Without tangible evidence that what you’re doing is working, staying motivated is hard.

 That’s where a foreign language notebook comes in handy.